MrunalThaware/open-ios/README.md

 		// initialization in your .m file
 		paymentLayer = [[CTSPaymentLayer alloc] init];

-Following are the specific tasks related to each of the layer
+Following are the specific tasks related to each of the layer, also see  #####[Common Integration Issues](https://github.com/citruspay/open-ios/wiki/4.-Common-Errors)

 ######[CTSAuthLayer](https://github.com/citruspay/open-ios/wiki/1.--Integrating-CTSAuthLayer)
  * [See if anyone is logged in](https://github.com/citruspay/open-ios/wiki/1.--Integrating-CTSAuthLayer#see-if-anyone-is-logged-in)